kkebo/RingProgressViewStyle/README.md

 # RingProgressViewStyle

-This is a library that adds a ring style to SwiftUI's `ProgressViewStyle`.
+RingProgressViewStyle is a library that adds a ring style to SwiftUI's `ProgressViewStyle`.
 The default apperance is based on the `.linear` style of `ProgressViewStyle`, but you can customize colors and a stroke style.

 ## Example